-24. CAPITAL COMMITMENTS
+23. CAPITAL COMMITMENTS

-G roup 2020 RM'000 2019 RM'000 Capital expenditure commitments Property, plant and equipment Contracted but not provided for 18,752 11,002 Inventories Contracted but not provided for 36,196 Conducted Sat Not provided for a) Arbitration
+(Group 2021 RM'000 2020 RM'000 Capital expenditure commitments Property, plant and equipment Contracted but not provided for 33,869 18,752 a) Arbitration

-25. CONTINGENT LIABILITIES
+24. CONTINGENT LIABILITIES

 Group

 One of its subsidiaries, Terminal Perintis Sdn.
 Bhd.
 (TPSB) terminated its construction contract with a main contractor, namely Tan Ngee Hong Construction Sdn.
 Bhd.
 (TNH) due to the latter's failure in performing its construction work and caused a delay in the progress of the project.
 Consequently, on 22 April 2016, TNH filed a claim against TPSB with an Arbitrator for a sum of RM56.9 million for loss of profit and various costs including a request for a refund of a performance bond of RM15.7 million.